siscia/ComputerEthicsPresentation/PITCHME.md

 # FIGHT

-Use the technologies we master circumnavigate the laws we don't like.
+Use the technologies we master circumnavigate the laws we **don't like**.

 #VSLIDE